 Focus on hydration

-Aim for 8-10 eight-ounce glasses of water per day, and more if you’re exercising regularly or a hot or humid day.
+Aim for 8-10 eight-ounce glasses of water per day, and more if you’re exercising regularly or on a hot or humid day.
 Hydration makes skin look more youthful and healthier.

 Consider using retinoids